mikkoim/dinotool/README.md

 DINOtool now supports also ViT models that follow the OpenCLIP/timm model API for feature extraction.
 These models are for example the [SigLIP2 models in Huggingface hub](https://huggingface.co/collections/timm/siglip-2-67b8e72ba08b09dd97aecaf9).
 Additionally, [other models](https://huggingface.co/models?library=open_clip&sort=trending&search=timm%2F) in the Hub should also work, but have not been fully tested.
 These include SigLIP and CLIP models.

+The OpenCLIP/timm model name has to be passed in the format `hf-hub:timm/<model name>`.

 **Shortcuts**:
 There are some predefined shortcuts for popular models.
 These can be passed to `--model-name`
 ```bash